trayio/falafel/docs/pages/getting_started.md

 * Node.js 12.0 or newer.
 [Setup](https://nodejs.org/en/download/)

-## Generating the folder structure
+## Generate the connector folder structure

 The quickest way to get started with building a connector is to use our Yeoman Generator.